clz960630/clz960630.github.io/index.md

 Lizhi Cheng received the BS degree from Department of Computer tecnnology and engineering, North East University, China, in 2018 and is currently a Ph.D.student in the Department of Computer Science and Engineering, Shanghai Jiao Tong University, China.
 His current research interests include Machine Learning, Text Mining and Natural Language Processing.

 ### Education
-2014-2018 Bachelor of Engineering in ComputerScience - North east University
+2014-2018 Bachelor of Engineering in ComputerScience - North East University

 2018-2020 Ph.D.
 Student in Computer Science - Shanghai JiaoTong University